EventStore/EventStore-Client-NodeJS/README.md

 Information on support can be found on our website: [Event Store Support]

-## Documentation

-Documentation for EventStoreDB can be found in [Event Store Docs]

-Bear in mind that this client is not yet properly documented.
-We are working hard on a new version of the documentation.

 ## Community

 We have a community discussion space at [Event Store Discuss].